 When it comes to ballots returned from those registered voters, the number of returned ballots from 18 – 24 year olds is exceptionally low at 3.4%, while the number of returned ballots from 25 – 34, 35 – 44, and 45 – 54 year olds is spread more or less similarly across the board at 10%, 10.4%, and 12.9%, respectively.

-The highest number of returned ballots from registered voters, however, come from 55 – 64 year olds, and those 65 years and over, who make for 19.3% and 44% of returned ballots, respectively.
+The highest number of returned ballots from registered voters, however, comes from 55 – 64 year olds and those 65 years and over, who make for 19.3% and 44% of returned ballots, respectively.

-When it comes to the racial makeup of ballots returned after election day, according to the data, white Senior citizens make up for more than half of all returned ballots at 64.7%; the non-white population on the other hand, makes up for 35.7% of returns.
+When it comes to the racial makeup of ballots returned after election day, according to the data, white voters make up for more than half of all returned ballots at 64.7%; the non-white population on the other hand, makes up for 35.7% of returns.

 There is a considerable dropoff, then.
 Although non-white registered voters make for a combined total of 52% of votes eligible to be cast, post-election day only 37% of these groups actually submit ballots.